aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/print-and-preview/converting-worksheet-to-image-using-imageorprint-options/_index.md

 ## **Image conversion using WorkbookRender**

-You can cycle through the workbook and render each worksheet in it to a separate image:
+A TIFF image can contian more than one frames.
+You can save the whole workbook to a single TIFF image with multiply frames or pages:

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-UsingImageOrPrintOptions-UseWorkbookRenderForImageConversion-1.cs" >}}